jaranyaTan/jaranyaTan.github.io/README.md

 </p>

 <h2>Covid Situation by Provinces in Thailand</h2>
-<p>The dashboard tell that a number of covid patient in Thailand and you will see the province that most problem.
-You can filter province that has problem by click in the bubble in map,the red bubble mean a number of covid patient is increase,
-after that you can see the cause of infection from selected province.
-Bonus!!! you can see a number of covid patient in overall from tooltip in map by hold the bubble in map!
+<p>The dashboard tells the number of covid patients in Thailand and you will see the province that most problem and you can filter province that has a problem by click on the bubble in the map, the red bubble means the number of covid patients is increasing, after that, you can see the cause of infection from the selected province.
+Bonus!!! you can see a number of covid patients overall from the tooltip on the map by holding the bubble on the map!
 </p>
 <p align ='left'> Data source by <a href = "https://data.go.th/dataset/covid-19-daily" target = "_blank"> DGA </a></p>
 <p align = 'center'>